What’s Up aspiring Internet Marketers!

 Once again, some huge clickbait claims to hook the consumer’s attention with overhyped projections of making money online.
 Let’s see if the Digital Altitude system can back up these claims.

-Just so ya know, neither the big boss Ian or I am affiliated with Digital Altitude or Michael Force.
+Just so ya know, neither we are not affiliated with Digital Altitude or Michael Force.
 Stopping Scams runs on honest, real, authentic reviews that maintain integrity.
 Our number one focus is giving you guys quality, entertaining, and informative reviews; a big, fat, juicy paycheck will never influence the reviews that are written here.

 Here’s what the sales page looked like.
 It had a dude talking about how he’s sippin’ a beer on the beachfront; apparently, it’s only 1pm where he is, and he’s already made $9000.